overleaf/toolkit/doc/docker-compose.md

 - `/etc/sharelatex/settings.coffee`: unified settings file for the microservices
 - `/var/log/sharelatex/`: logs for each microservice
 - `/var/www/sharelatex/`: code for the various microservices
-- `/var/lib/sharelatex/`: the mount-point for persistent data (corresponds to the directory indicated by `SHARELATEX_DATA_PATH` on the host)
+- `/var/lib/sharelatex/`: the mount-point for persistent data (corresponds to the directory indicated by `OVERLEAF_DATA_PATH` on the host)

 ## The MongoDB and Redis Containers